-- □ Check fit of canopy frame to fuselage, adjust fitment where required, the canopy latch should engage with little effort when fitment is correct. - □ If not preinstalled, the cockpit should be screwed to the canopy frame using seven small screws shown with black arrows.
-The Yellow Arrows I the front point to the two allen head bolts used to key the canopy to the fuselage slots, the yellow arrows in the rear pint to the locating tabs that key into slots on the fuselage.
+- □ Check fit of canopy frame to fuselage, adjust fitment where required, the canopy latch should engage with little effort when fitment is correct. - □ If not preinstalled, the cockpit should be screwed to the canopy frame using small screws shown with black arrows.
+The Yellow Arrows in the front point to the two allen head bolts used to key the canopy to the fuselage slots, the yellow arrows in the rear point to the locating tabs that key into slots located on the fuselage.
 The canopy latch is preinstalled and is located in the rear edge of the canopy.

-□ Bolt key slows shown in fuselage, these may require a bit of fitting, front slot may also require some fitting to make sure canopy sits flush.
+□ The Bolt key slots shown in fuselage may require a bit of fitting.
+The front notch may also require some fitting to make sure canopy sits flush.
 After fitting make sure rear latch engages freely.